In this post:

 Summary of Worship in 1 Corinthians:

 -1 time, the action is described along with, “falling on one’s face.”

-A Look at Worship in Hebrews
+Worship in Hebrews

 →To round out the final two passages before we get to Revelation, the book of Hebrews uses the word twice.
 Once there is no description of action given, and the other gives us the only divergence from the definition.
 I believe that this divergence is due to Jacob’s age, which made it impossible to bend his physical body into a fully bowed down/prostrated position.
 He was about to die, and this was the best he could do.